anguzmar/MinGW_GCC_DLL/README.md

 # Compiling and Usage
 1. Clone this repository and navigate into its folder.
-2. Compile the code: `make`.
-Which generates:
+2. Compile the code: `make`, which generates:
    * **random.dll**.
 Library that contains the `random()` function.
    * **test_dll.exe**.
 Dummy executable that imports **random.dll** and calls the random function.
 4. Run the executable: `.\test_dll.exe`.